wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 ## Usage

 The `buyRam` method is available on any [account](/docs/account-kit/account) instance.
-Here is a basic example detailing how to purchase RAM using a specific amount of a token:
+Here is a basic example detailing how to purchase RAM using a specific amount of token:

 ```typescript
 const action = testAccount.buyRam('1.0000 EOS');
 ```

-Alternatively, an antelope [Asset](/docs/antelope/asset) instance can also be passed instead of a string:
+Alternatively, an antelope [Asset](/docs/antelope/asset) instance can also be passed:

 ```typescript
 const action = testAccount.buyRam(Asset.from(1.0000, '4,EOS'));
 ```

-You can also override the receiver of the RAM purchase:
+To specify a receiver for the RAM purchase, the `receiver` option can be specified:

 ```typescript
 const action = testAccount.buyRam('1.0000 EOS', {